near/nearcore/docs/practices/protocol_upgrade.md

 several months of testing before we are confident that the change itself works and that it doesn't break other parts of the system.

+### Protocol version voting and upgrade

+When a new neard version, containing a new protocol version, is released, all node maintainers need to upgrade their binary.
+That typically means stopping neard, downloading or compiling the new neard binary and restarting neard.
+However the protocol version of the whole network is not immediately bumped to the new protocol version.
+Instead a process called voting takes place and determines if and when the protocol version upgrade will take place.

+Voting is a fully automated process in which all block producers across the network vote in support or against upgrading the protocol version.
+The voting happens in the last block every epoch.
+Upgraded nodes will begin voting in favour of the new protocol version after a predetermined date.
+The voting date is configured by the release owner [like this](https://github.com/near/nearcore/commit/9b0275de057a01f87c259580f93e58f746da75aa).
+Once at least 80% of the stake votes in favour of the protocol change in the last block of epoch X, the protocol version will be upgraded in the first block of epoch X+2.

+For mainnet releases, the release on github typically happens on a Monday or Tuesday, the voting typically happens a week later and the protocol version upgrade happens 1-2 epochs after the voting.
+This gives the node maintainers enough time to upgrade their neard nodes.
+The node maintainers can upgrade their nodes at any time between the release and the voting but it is recommended to upgrade soon after the release.
+This is to accomodate for any database migrations or miscellaneous delays.

+Starting a neard node with protocol version voting in the future in a network that is already operating at that protocol version is supported as well.
+This is useful in the scenario where there is a mainnet security release where mainnet has not yet voted or upgraded to the new version.
+That same binary with protocol voting date in the future can be released in testnet even though it has already upgraded to the new protocol version.

 ### Nightly Protocol features

 To make protocol upgrades more robust, we introduce the concept of a nightly